Top 5 Reasons Why a Permit Is Essential for Roof Replacement

 1.1 Forced Demolition and Other Extreme Measures

-• Forced Demolition: Local authorities can mandate the removal of structures built without proper permits.
-This drastic measure not only results in financial loss but also incurs additional costs for demolition and debris disposal.
+• Forced Demolition: Authorities may mandate the removal of structures built without the necessary permits, resulting in significant financial loss and additional costs for debris disposal.

-Authorities may also impose further sanctions:
+Authorities may also impose additional penalties:

 1.2 Implications for Insurance Coverage